php-fig/fig-standards/proposed/http-client/http-client.md

 response.
 When there is an error during sending the request or an error with network an exception should be thrown.

-An implementing library MUST implement `Psr\Http\Client\Exception` for each exception it throws.
+An implementing library MUST implement `Psr\Http\Client\ClientException` for each exception it throws.
 It SHOULD implement exceptions for `Psr\Http\Client\Exception\NetworkException` and `Psr\Http\Client\Exception\RequestException`.